Your Baby's Name and its Lifetime Effects

 "Just use my first name," I demanded.

 Nice try.
-To this day (and I'm now pushing 70), relatives and people I knew "back when" still lump the two together when they speak to or of me.
+To this day, relatives and other people I've known all my life still lump the two together when they speak to, or of, me.

-I cringed when I overheard a friend of one of my sons saying, "Your mom?
-I thought that was your dad's name!"
+I cringed when I overheard my son's friend say, "Your mom?
+Gosh!
+I thought that was your dad!"

-When the kids were nearly grown, I ventured into the working world, where telephones and (a few years later) computers were necessities of the environment.
-I sooned learned that leaving a phone message for someone who had never spoken to me before was certain to elicit a return call for "Mr. ______."
+When the kids were older, I ventured into the working world.
+I sooned learned that leaving a phone message for someone who had never spoken to me before was certain to result in a return call for a mister.

-Since my voice was rather soft in those days, my "Hello" usually brought a stammered, "But I thought...." from the other end.
+My soft-voiced "Hello" usually elicited a stammered, "But I thought . . ." from the other end.

-Over the years, I learned to take in stride such things as Arrow shirt advertisements in the mail addressed to me as "Mr.", and the embarrassed look on the face of a new pharmacist as he handed me the pill bottle with its neatly typed "Mr." before my name on the label.
+Over the years, I learned to take in stride such things as Arrow shirt advertisements in the mail with the ubiquitous Mr. before my name, or the embarrassed look on the face of a new pharmacist as he handed me a pill bottle with its neatly-typed masculine prefix Mr. on the label.

-I didn't even bat an eyelash when, in my thirties, I opened that letter from the U.S Marines that began, "Dear Mr. ____: We are looking for a few good men."
+I didn't even even bat an eyelash when, in my thirties, I opened that letter from the U.S Marines that began, "Dear Mr . . . " and went on to assure me the USMC was looking for a few good men.

-As a recent divorcee, so was I. Perhaps the Marine Corps would be a good place to meet eligible dates.
-An enquiry revealed I was past the maximum enlistment age anyway.
-Oh, well....
+As a recent divorcee, so was I. However, an enquiry revealed I was past the maximum enlistment age.

-I've never even been allowed the luxury of a really feminine nickname.
-You'll notice that guys named "Shirley" or "Carroll" invariably answer to something macho like Chip or Buster.
+I've never even been allowed the luxury of a feminine nickname.
+You'll notice that guys named Shirley or Carroll invariably answer to something macho like Chip or Buster.
 My nicknames have only been variations on my original names.
-Except for the time someone decided (who knows why?) to call me Sam.
+Except for the time someone decided--who knows why--to call me Sam.

 Still, I was comforted knowing I wasn't alone in my plight, but had the sympathy of other women who wore masculine names back in the days when it was a big deal.
 They endured the same teasing, the same confusion, the same wish for a girly name.

-In addition, research shows that boys with names traditionally thought to be feminine are more likely to have behavior problems when they start to school, particularly if a female schoolmate has the same name.
-(Shades of little "Jaye" fighting it out on the playground!)
+Boys with names traditionally thought to be feminine are more likely to have behavior problems when they start to school, particularly if a female schoolmate has the same name.
+Teasing can make a timid child miserable.
+If it worsens to bullying, there may be disastrous results.

-Other research even indicates that unusual spellings of a name may negatively affect a child's ability to spell and read, since having teachers ask, "Are you sure it's spelled that way?" can be hard on the child's confidence.
+Unusual spellings of either gender’s name may impinge on a young child’s ability to spell and read, since having teachers question the spelling (“Are you sure it’s spelled that way?”) can be detrimental to self-assurance.

-In the interim, the naming of both girls and boys has trended toward both androgynous and unusual names.
-I think of a popular actress naming her daughter "Apple" and wonder how that name will suit the girl when she's an adult.
-At the same time, some vintage names out of fashion for decades are making a comeback as today's parents search for just the right name to give their child.
-I hope every new baby's name is chosen carefully, with consideration for how that name may affect his or her entire life.
+These days, names for both girls and boys trend toward the androgynous and unusual.
+I can't help but wonder how being called "Apple" will suit an adult.
+At the same time, some vintage names that were out of fashion for decades are making a comeback as today's parents search for just the right name to give their child.

 Thanks for reading and supporting this HubPages writer!

-Please vote and leave comments.
+Please leave comments.
 Your feedback is valuable to me.

 NOTE: I am the author of this article, and it is owned by me in entirety.
 It is not available for use by reproducing in any form without my express written permission.
 If you see all or any part of this article (as written) on another site, please notify me where it can be found.
 Theft of a writer's work is plagiarism, and stealing another's words is no less wrong than any other theft.